TristynKahrs/TestsBase/README.md

 # TestBase
 A base project for testing with pytest, when pushing or pulling to github, tests will run automatically on the github actions workflow.
-Test run for Python 3.9, 3.10, and 3.11 on Windows and Ubuntu environments.
+Tests run for Python 3.9, 3.10, and 3.11 on Windows and Ubuntu environments.

 ---